GopiHariraj/DevOps-Project-1/Github Cmd Project 2/README.md

 ![alt file](Images/merger%20push%20main.png)

-This file will available on local only we need pull to github
+This file will available on local only we need push to github

 >git push origin main